robovines6955/Stampede/README.md

 ```

 ### Calibration (Odometry Pods)
 Run the forward test and change `LEFT_ENCODER_FORWARD_VALUE`, `MIDDLE_ENCODER_FORWARD_VALUE`, and `RIGHT_ENCODER_FORWARD_VALUE` to the values you measured.
 Each variable is the sum of that specific pod's encoder counts from each test.
 For example our first test we got -31297 (left value), -398 (middle value), and -32007 (right value).
-We then added the rest of the encoder values from the rest of our tests as we went. `FORWARD_TRAVEL` is the *total* distance the robot drove during the forward test (we drove 96in 4 times).
+We then added the rest of the encoder values from the rest of our tests as we went. `FORWARD_TRAVEL` is the *total* distance the robot drove during the forward tests (we drove 96in 4 times).
 ```
 LEFT_ENCODER_FORWARD_VALUE = -31297 + -31422 + -31945 + -31571;
 MIDDLE_ENCODER_FORWARD_VALUE = -398 + -840 + -669 + -686;